General

 At such low temperatures, deep groundwater starts to freeze and expand, causing the ground to crack.

 “And it seems like the cracking occurs very explosively, very suddenly.
-And when it does so, it can actually cause the ground to vibrate (and) cause a loud boom,” says John Ebel, professor of geophysics at Boston College.
+And when it does so, it can actually cause the ground to vibrate (and) cause a loud boom,” says John Ebel, a professor of geophysics at Boston College.

 Because temperatures are coldest at night, the loudest cracks have occurred in the early hours of the morning.
 Some have even compared the sound to that of an “explosion” or a “distant bombing.”